 Each year, the Tribeca Film Festival takes place in Manhattan.
 Since its inception, screenings have been held in the Tribeca district as part of an effort to revitalize downtown NYC in the wake of the Sept.
 11 attacks.
 The TriBeCa area derives its name from NYC real estate lingo.
 Triangle Below Canal is its full name, because the neighborhood is a “triangle” of area below Canal street, a wide thoroughfare that demarcates lower Manhattan.
 (Actually, it’s more of a trapezoid, but that’s NYC neighborhoods for you.)

 However, screenings aren’t limited to the neighborhood, extending throughout Manhattan since 2006.
 The major venues in Tribeca are Spring Studios on Varick street, Tribeca Film Center on Greenwich street, and BMCC on Chambers street, with additional screenings in the Village East Cinema and SVA Theatre outside the neighborhood.
-In 2019, there were screenings in Harlem, and there were plans for films to be shown in Hoboken, NJ in 2020.
+In 2019, there were screenings in Harlem.
+The 2021 Tribeca Film Festival took place June 9–20.